 - Be presentable – even when you’re working from home, get dressed in your work best

 - Sharpen your communication skills.
 (Some communication tips to get you going)

-- Start the day doing something that keeps you feeling like a winner – exercise, tidying up the house, finishing off the smaller tasks on your list are all small yet effective triggers
+- Start the day doing something that keeps you feeling like a winner – exercise, tidying up the house, and finishing off the smaller tasks on your list are all small yet effective triggers.

-Don’t worry if you’ve been having a bit of trouble with asking for the sale so far – it’s something almost all salespeople face at some point in their career!
+Don’t worry if you’ve been having trouble with asking for the sale so far – it’s something almost all salespeople face at some point in their careers!
 The fear of rejection and lack of confidence are surprisingly common hurdles in the field.

-Now that you’re armed with our tips, we’re sure you’ll do great!
+Now that you’re armed with our tips and techniques, we’re sure you’ll do great!
 Let us know how it goes and if you’ve faced the awkward task before, do share your tips on how you overcame it in the comments section below.
 We’d love to hear from you!